open5e/open5e/content/srd/magic-items.md

 > *Wondrous item, legendary*

-This viscous, milky-­‐‑white substance can form a permanent adhesive bond between any two objects.
+This viscous, milky-­white substance can form a permanent adhesive bond between any two objects.
 It must be stored in a jar or flask that has been coated inside with *oil of slipperiness.* When found, a container contains 1d6 + 1 ounces.

-One ounce of the glue can cover a 1-­‐‑foot square surface.
+One ounce of the glue can cover a 1-­foot square surface.
 The glue takes 1 minute to set.
 Once it has done so, the bond it creates can be broken only by the application of *universal solvent* or *oil of etherealness*, or with a *wish* spell.